zhakyp02/cloudsql/README.md

 # Managing Cloud SQL failover in Terrafrom

 You need to add random_id and outputs to your master and read-replica in the child module.
+You can also remove all zones in both the child and root modules.

 outputs.tf